johndk/berkeley-ml-capstone/README.md

-# Capstone Project - Berkeley ML and AI
+# Capstone Project - Berkeley ML and AI (in progress)
 ## Initial Report and Exploratory Data Analysis

 ## Table of Contents